Darren Woods: ExxonMobil

-Accusation of lying to Congress
+Lying to Congress

 In 2021, Woods denied that Exxon had covered up its own research about Big Oil's contribution to the climate crisis.
 The chair of the Congressional committee taking Woods' testimony likened Woods' denial to the decades' long lies by the American tobacco industry denying that nicotine is addictive.
 Woods also declined to make a pledge to stop lobbying against climate initiatives.